Cheukting/rasa_workshop/README.md

 *Congratulations, you have complete 1/3 of the workshop, feel free to take a 3 mins break*

+Now we will train our chatbots how to respond to messages.
+This is called dialogue management, and is handled by Rasa Core.

 ## Planning the conversation

 In this part, we will write the plan for the flow of the conversation.
 It will be written in `data/stories.md`.
 The flow of the conversation will be broken into 3 parts: